danhirschi/types_timecode/README.md

 ---------------------------------------------
 This offers flexibility when parsing text sources.

 Edit Decision Lists (EDL) typically only have the timecode on each line.
-Drop/Non-Drop Frame is often listed at the top.  ; for drop frame is not guaranteed
+Drop/Non-Drop Frame is often listed at the top.
+The use of a semi-colon (;) in drop frame timecode is not always the case.

 Some XML projects have the frame rate appended at the end.  ##:##:##:##@##.##